reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 First, we start the HTTP asynchronous client using `userHttpRequestHelper.startHttpAsyncClient()`.

-Then, we prepare a list of user IDs and calls the method `getUserWithStreams()` from the `UserAsyncHttpRequestHelper` class, passing the list of user IDs and a delay value of 3 seconds.
+Then, we prepare a list of user IDs and call the method `getUserWithStreams()` from the `UserAsyncHttpRequestHelper` class, passing the list of user IDs and a delay value of 3 seconds.

 The method sends HTTP requests in parallel for each user ID, fetching user data from the delayed endpoint.
 It returns a map containing the response bodies for each user ID.